Introduction to FTIR Spectroscopy

 FTIR Spectroscopy, Fourier-transform infrared spectroscopy, is concerned with the vibration of molecules.
 Each functional group has its own discrete vibrational energy which can be used to identify a molecule through the combination of all of the functional groups.
 This makes FTIR microscopy ideal for sample ID, multilayer film characterization, and particle analysis.

-The first Infrared spectra were generated using gratings to scan the infrared spectral region, slits to isolate spectral lines, and thermopiles for the detection of infrared light.
-Fourier Transform Infrared (FTIR) spectrometers do not use gratings, but rather spectra are generated in the time domain, following the position of a moving mirror and the occurrence of constructive and destructive interference.
-A Fast Fourier Transform (FFT) then converts the signal from time to frequency domain.
+In the 1970s, the first commercial Fourier Transform infrared (FTIR) spectrometer appeared.
+In FTIR spectrometers, spectra are generated in the time domain by following the position of a moving mirror and the occurrence of constructive and destructive interference.
+A Fast Fourier Transform (FFT) then converts the signal from the time into the frequency domain.
 Since the FFT calculation takes time to compute, the development of commercial FTIR spectroscopy closely followed the trend of the increased power and miniaturization of computers.
-By the 1980s gratings-based instruments were phased out for the more desirable interferometer type spectrometers.
-FTIR has three main advantages over gratings-based measurements.
+By the 1980s, dispersive infrared spectrometers were phased out for the more desirable interferometer type spectrometers as computers became more widespread.
+In 1982, JASCO developed its first FTIR spectrometer.

 FTIR Spectroscopy Principles